vaiorabbit/ruby-opengl/README.md

 *   Uses Khronos XML API registry
 	*   The command/enum wrapper codes are generated via 'gl.xml'
-	*   Supports OpenGL 1.0 - 4.4, and all OpenGL extensions.
+	*   Supports OpenGL 1.0 - 4.4, OpenGL ES 2.0/3.0 and all OpenGL extensions.

 ## How to install ##